Maxwellian quantum mechanics: New solution

 This shows that $\Lambda_D$, which has a dimension of electric field, satisfies the wave equation.
-It is interesting to note that the existence of $\Lambda_D$ in eqs.(39) and (41) neither disturbs the continuity equation nor the wave nature of the electromagnetic field.
+It is interesting to note that the existence of $\Lambda_D$ in Equations (39) and (41) neither disturbs the continuity equation nor the wave nature of the electromagnetic field.
 We may associate here $\Lambda_D$ with a longitudinal wave (electroscalar) that is concomitant with Dirac's fields \cite{arb2, arb3}.
 Equation (41) shows that the magnetic Dirac's field is not solenoidal as in Maxwell's theory.
-This reveals that Dirac's monopole can exist, while Maxwell's one doesn't.
-We call the system of equations, eqs.(38) - (41), the symmetrised Dirac's field equations.
-This inspires us to consider a similar set of Maxwell's equations.
-The existence of $\Lambda_D$ in the field equations above, eqs.(38) - (41), will have many physical implications.
-Now taking the dot product with respect to $d\vec{S}$ of eq.(39), and integrate eq.(41) with respect to the volume element $dV$ employing the Stokes's and divergence theorems, and eq.(42), we arrive at the electromotive force
+This reveals that Dirac's magnetic monopole are more genuine that is fundamentally associated with matter field more than with Maxwell's fields.
+We call the system of equations, Equations (38) - (41), the symmetrised Dirac's field equations.
+These are analogous to the symmetrized Maxwell's equations.
+The existence of $\Lambda_D$ in the field equations above, Equations (38) - (41), will have many physical implications.